BA in Philosophy

 Why Major in Philosophy?

-The BA in Philosophy at Eastern University provides opportunities for collaborative philosophical inquiry on the fundamental questions of existence within the context of historical and orthodox Christian faith.
+The BA in Philosophy at Eastern University provides opportunities for collaborative philosophical inquiry on the fundamental questions of existence within the context of "As a philosophy major I was taught the skills of asking critical questions, re-framing issues, considering all sides of an argument, and critical analysis."

 Philosophy trains you to be able to do anything; it opens the world to you.
 As you become trained in writing, speaking, research, and logic, you become trained to do anything you want.
 As a result, philosophy majors go on to immediate work in teaching, business, and the non-profit sector, or to graduate school in philosophy, literature, economics, mathematics, the ministry, law, and business.